-(incorporated under the laws of the Bermuda with limited liability and having its corporate seat in Hamilton, Bermuda)
+(incorporated under the laws of the Bermuda limited by shares and having its corporate seat in Hamilton, Bermuda)

-EUR 600,000,000 Senior Fixed Rate Notes due 2028
+EUR 750,000,000 5.875 per cent.
+Fixed Rate Subordinated Notes due 2034

-The EUR 600,000,000 Senior Fixed Rate Notes due 2028 (the Notes) are issued by Athora Holding Ltd. (the Issuer or Athora).
-The Notes represent senior, unsecured, general obligations of the Issuer and rank equally with all of the Issuer's other present and future unsecured unsubordinated indebtedness.
+The EUR 750,000,000 5.875 per cent.
+Fixed Rate Subordinated Notes due 2034 (the "Notes") are issued by Athora Holding Ltd. (the "Issuer" or "Athora").
+The Notes represent subordinated, unsecured, general obligations of the Issuer and rank (a) junior to the claims of all Senior Creditors, (b) pari passu with all claims in respect of any Parity Obligations and (c) in priority to claims in respect of all Junior Obligations.

-The Notes will bear interest (i) from (and including) 16 June 2023 (the Issue Date), to (but excluding) 16 June 2028 (the Maturity Date), at a fixed rate of 6.625 per cent. per annum, payable annually in arrear on 16 June in each year, commencing on 16 June 2024.
+The Notes will bear interest (i) from (and including) 10 June 2024 (the "Issue Date"), to (but excluding) 10 September 2034 (the "Maturity Date"), at a fixed rate of 5.875 per cent. per annum, payable annually in arrear on 10 September in each year, commencing on 10 September 2024 (short first coupon).

-Athora will have the right to redeem the Notes in whole, but not in part, at their principal amount, together with all interest accrued to the date fixed for redemption, at any time in the period from (and including) the date which is 3 months prior to the Maturity Date to (but excluding) the Maturity Date.
-Athora may also, at its option, (A) redeem the Notes (i) upon the occurrence of a Tax Event or a Regulatory Event at any time at their principal amount plus any accrued interest to the date fixed for redemption, (ii) upon exercise of its Make-whole Redemption option at any time at the Make-whole Redemption Amount or (iii) if 80% (eighty per cent.) or more of the Notes originally issued (including any further issues pursuant to Condition 12 (Further Issues)) have been purchased and cancelled at the time of such election, at their principal amount plus any accrued interest to the date fixed for redemption, in each case subject to the conditions to redemption and/or purchase and (B) in certain instances exchange the Notes or vary their terms on any Interest Payment Date, in each case as further described in Condition 4.10 (Conditions to Redemption and/or Purchase) in "Terms and Conditions of the Notes".
+Athora will have the right to redeem the Notes in whole, but not in part, at their principal amount, together with all interest accrued (including Arrears of Interest) to the date fixed for redemption, at any time in the period from (and including) the First Call Date to (but excluding) the Maturity Date.
+Athora may also, at its option, (A) redeem the Notes (i) if a Tax Event, a Regulatory Event or a Rating Methodology Event has occurred and is continuing, at any time, at their principal amount plus any accrued interest (including Arrears of Interest) to the date fixed for redemption, (ii) upon exercise of its Make-whole Redemption option at any time after the First MW Call Date at the Make-whole Redemption Amount or (iii) if 75 per cent. or more of the Notes originally issued (including any further issues pursuant to Condition 12 (Further Issues)) have been purchased and cancelled at the time of such election, at their principal amount plus any accrued interest (including Arrears of Interest) to the date fixed for redemption and/or purchase and (B) in certain instances exchange the Notes or vary their terms on any Interest Payment Date, in each case as further described in Condition 4.13 (Conditions to Redemption and/or Purchase) in "Terms and Conditions of the Notes".

-Application has been made to The Irish Stock Exchange plc trading as Euronext Dublin (Euronext Dublin) for the approval of this Offering Memorandum as Listing Particulars.
-Application has also been made to Euronext Dublin for the Notes to be admitted to the official list (the Official List) and to trading on the Global Exchange Market of Euronext Dublin (GEM).
+Application has been made to The Irish Stock Exchange plc trading as Euronext Dublin ("Euronext Dublin") for the approval of this Offering Memorandum as Listing Particulars.
+Application has also been made to Euronext Dublin for the Notes to be admitted to the official list (the "Official List") and to trading on the Global Exchange Market of Euronext Dublin ("GEM").
 References in this Offering Memorandum to the Notes being "listed" (and all related references) shall mean that the Notes have been admitted to the Official List and have been admitted to trading on GEM.
-GEM is the exchange regulated market of Euronext Dublin and is not a regulated market for the purposes of Directive 2014/65/EU (as amended) (MiFID II).
+GEM is the exchange regulated market of Euronext Dublin and is not a regulated market for the purposes of Directive 2014/65/EU (as amended) ("MiFID II").